chihchuan35/South-Australia-Aged-Care-Need-Quality-Gap-Analysis/README.md

 Quality improvement should focus not only on staffing compliance, but also on care-practice risk indicators such as falls, polypharmacy, restrictive practices and antipsychotic use.

-Ownership type should be used as a segmentation lens, particularly when reviewing Private for Profit providers in priority regions.
+Use ownership type as a segmentation lens: Private for Profit services warrant the closest review in priority regions, as they show the lowest care-minute target attainment (76.6%, vs 95.7% for Government).

 ## Tools Used